 Diaper duty is a dirty business – and a full-time job, especially in the weeks right after that sweet bundle arrives.
 Just ask Tracy Connelly of Ferndale.

-"When they’re really little, they poop all the time," says Connelly, whose son Cian is now 1.
-"And you never know when it’s going to end."
-Mid-change "surprises" pop up.
+“When they’re really little, they poop all the time,” recalls Connelly, whose kids Cian and Cassidy are now well past the baby stage.
+“And you never know when it’s going to end.”
+Mid-change “surprises” pop up.
 Wait too long, baby could konk out.

-For new parents – and even veterans like Connelly, whose daughter Cassidy is 9 – that sudden flush of baby poop can be consuming.
+For new parents – and even veterans – that sudden flush of baby poop can be consuming.
 But experts say that while it holds basic clues about baby’s health, ultimately, this too shall pass.

 Poop No. 1